What is the story behind this?

 The committee had many ideas for what the artwork should be, with considerations for style and funding.
 The committee wanted the artwork to be on the outside of the hall so that it could be viewed at any time.
 A bronze was rejected as unfortunately these are vulnerable to theft, hence the decision for ceramic.
 The work of Neil Dalrymple had been seen by one of the committee, and it was felt that his artistic style, experience with these murals and flexibility would work out well.

 The initial plans were presented at our 2018 Annual General Meeting, where Neil gathered ideas from all those present.
 He also visited many of the sites shown to take photographs.
 The artwork concept was again shown at one of our 2018 summer ‘pop-up cafe’ events for further comment.
-The theme is celebration of our area, its landscapes and its history.
+The agreed theme was celebration of our area, its landscapes and its history.
+People wanted some commemoration of the armistice, but not too obvious a military theme.

 How was the artwork funded?